International Player Clearance Process

 1. Certify that they have no players who were born outside of the United States; or

-2. Provide a list of all foreign-born players, including US citizens.
-Each player on the list will be required to be cleared prior to being placed on the NCS roster, and clearance must occur prior to the team’s roster freeze date.
-See the four options below for registering a foreign-born player
+2. Provide a list of all foreign-born players, including US citizen.
+Each player on the list will be required to be cleared prior to being placed on the NCS/State Cup roster, and clearance must occur prior to the team’s roster freeze date.
+See the four options below for registering a foreign-born player.

 INTERNATIONAL CLEARANCE OPTIONS